Tanot Mata Temple: Location

 The temple is some 122 km from the City of Jaisalmer, and it takes about two hours to reach by road.
 The area has a high average windspeed and as a result there are now a large number of wind-based renewable energy projects in the area.
-The road to Tanot is surrounded with miles and miles of sand dunes and sand mountains.
-The temperatures in the area can go up to 49 °C and ideal time to visit the place is from November to January.
+The road to Tanot is surrounded with miles and miles of sand üdunes and sand mountains.
+This is one of the hottest places in India and the temperatures in the area can rise up to 49 °C in the hottest days of the year.
+A temperature of up to 52.4 °C was recorded on 2 May 2016 in this area and if verified would be the highest temperature recorded in India.
+The official highest temperature recorded in India which is 51 °C was recorded in Phalodi also located in Rajasthan.